bvms-kumara/STACPRED/README.md

 python web_app/app.py

-ccess the Web Console: Open your browser and navigate to http://127.0.0.1:8000.
+Access the Web Console: Open your browser and navigate to http://127.0.0.1:8000.

 Execute Predictions: